mchmarny/logo-identifier/README.md

 ## Setup

-To setup this service you will:
+To setup this service you will need to:

 * Configure service dependencies
 * Build docker image from the source in this repo